leetosc/leeto-portfolio/src/pages/projects/leeto-games.md

 ### Motivation

-ue to my reasonably extensive collection of board games, I found myself struggling to keep track of who had borrowed which games.
+I have a decently large collection of board games, and people often came over to borrow some.
+Because of this, I found myself struggling to keep track of who had borrowed which games.
 Consequently, I initially created this system with the sole purpose of managing my collection.
 Over time, I expanded its functionality to include additional features like tracking plays and scores.

 ### Tech Stack